top of page

 Pricing

-Pricing varies depending on the number, size, location, and complexity of the lesion in accordance with Singapore MOH Table of Surgical Procedure (TOSP) fees.
-Consultation and follow-up, as well as medications and further tests (such as X-ray and/or CT, MRI), if necessary, are charged separately.
+Pricing varies depending on the number, size, location, and complexity of the scar(s) using the Singapore MOH Table of Surgical Procedure (TOSP) fees as a guide.
+Consultation and follow-up, as well as medications and further tests (such as X-ray if joint contracture has developed), if necessary, are charged separately.
 A clear cost estimate is provided before any treatment is initiated.

 Frequently Asked Questions